Stepan Alexandrovsky: Biography

 He attended a classical grammar school and was originally planning for a career in medicine, but soon found himself attracted to art.
-In pursuit of that, he moved to saint Petersburg and began auditing classes at the Imperial Academy of Arts.
+In pursuit of that, he moved to St. Petersburg and began auditing classes at the Imperial Academy of Arts.
 One of his portraits was awarded a small silver medal in 1861.

 He was a regular participant in the Academy's exhibitions and was named an "Artist" in 1864.
 Later he became a "First-Class Artist" (1869).
 He was named an "Academician" in 1874 for his portrait of War Minister, Dmitry Milyutin.
 By 1884, he was a "Free Artist" and honorary member of the Academy.

 He was one of the founding members of the Society of Russian Watercolorists.
 Among his best-known works are a series of portrait albums: thirty of Central Asian dignitaries who came to Moscow for the coronation of Alexander III (1884); forty-five of the Knights of various military orders (1886); and members of an embassy from 'Abd al-Ahad Khan, the Emir of Bukhara (1889).

 He also provided illustrations for several periodicals and participated in exhibitions held by the Imperial Society for the Encouragement of the Arts.